Mathieu Lacombe

 Mathieu Lacombe is a Canadian politician who was elected to the National Assembly of Quebec in the 2018 provincial election.
-He represents the electoral district of Papineau as a member of the Coalition Avenir Québec and was the former Minister of Families.
+He represented the electoral district of Papineau as a member of the Coalition Avenir Québec and was the former Minister of Families.
 He was re-elected in the 2022 provincial election.
-He is the current Minister of Culture and Communications.
+He did not seek re-election in the 2026 general election.

 Prior to his election in the National Assembly, he was the spokesperson for the Société de transport de l'Outaouais, and before that he was a television news anchor for TVA Nouvelles on TVA affiliate CHOT-DT.